 Doctoral Psychology Internships

-The mission of the Pre-doctoral Psychology Internship at CSI is to prepare psychologists to function effectively and flexibly as practitioners in a variety of community settings.
-CSI is an early pioneer in providing child-focused family support for multi-problem families, particularly those involved with child welfare, juvenile justice, and the Courts.
+The mission of the Doctoral Psychology Internship at CSI is to prepare Interns to be psychologists who can function independently, effectively, and flexibly in a variety of community settings.
+CSI was an early pioneer in providing child-focused family support for multi-problem families, particularly those involved with child welfare, juvenile justice, and the Courts and continues this mission.

 The treatment of mental health has undergone a radical shift in the way services are delivered to the disenfranchised, a population often poorly served by a clinic-based model.
-CSI provides Interns the experience of delivering a wide range of clinical services from psychological testing, clinical interviews, and diagnostic assessment, as well as play therapy, and individual and family psychotherapy.
-Many of these services happen not only in the office setting, but also, more importantly, in the community-particularly at home and in school.
+CSI provides a structured training program for delivering a wide range of clinical services including psychological testing, clinical interviews, diagnostic assessment, play therapy, and individual and family psychotherapy.
+Many of our Interns have familiarity with the office setting; however, CSI prepares Interns for effective practice in the community-particularly at home and in school.